alxyuu/ember-stream/README.md

 ##### subscribeTo( streamName, observerOrOnNext, onError, onCompleted )

 Attempt to subscribe an observer or series of callbacks to an observable stream.

+If a stream is registered with the `streamName`, then the subscription is setup and an object is returned.

-If no observer is registered under the `streamName`, then the subscription will not be setup until the stream is registered.
+If no observer is registered with the `streamName`, then the subscription will be deferred until the stream is registered, and a promise is returned.

 There are two ways to call this method: